 As mentioned earlier, even if you think that your VA disability rating will be below 10%, you should still file a claim.
 If your condition worsens or prevents you from working, it will be easier to file for VA benefits later, as your documentation will be in order with the VA.
 Additionally, you can’t be entirely sure what VA disability rating will be assigned to you, so it’s always worth filling out the paperwork and getting documentation together.

-Remember that the average amount of time it takes for the VA to process a disability claim and render a decision is 106 days – roughly a third of the year – so the longer you wait, the more you jeopardize getting the monthly benefits you need.
+Remember: average amount of time it takes for the VA to process a disability claim and render a decision is 106 days, so the longer you wait, the more you jeopardize getting the monthly benefits you need.
 Moreover, supporting documentation from other service members, family, friends, and clergy can build your case.
 If you wait too long, the possibility to leverage this supporting documentation may disappear, due to memory or even death.

 The VA will also review your discharge papers (DD-214 or other separation documents).
 While you are not required to furnish written evidence of your claim, if you don’t, you will need to schedule an in-person exam with the VA.
 On average, it takes around 106 days for the VA to decide on your claim.
 In most cases, a VA disability claim will need to be accompanied by a separate Intent to File form, which will set the date you can begin receiving VA disability compensation.
 If you submit an Intent to File before applying for VA disability pay, you may be able to secure retroactive VA disability back pay.
 Note that if you file your VA disability claim online, you do not need a separate intent to file form.